absort-io/google-form-autofill/README.md

 # Warning.
-Code is basically working, but NEEDS a lot of optimization to be declared as 'usable for anyone'.
+Code is basically working, but NEEDS a lot of optimization to be declared as 'usable'.

 # Introduction
 Auto-filling google form using selenium and python.